yarri/MyBlowfish/README.md

 [![Downloads](https://img.shields.io/packagist/dt/yarri/my-blowfish.svg)](https://packagist.org/packages/yarri/my-blowfish)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/510532520a6e4563b61b79a04c3435a4)](https://www.codacy.com/project/jaromir.tomek/MyBlowfish/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=yarri/MyBlowfish&amp;utm_campaign=Badge_Grade_Dashboard)

 MyBlowfish is a simple PHP class for passwords hashing and checking using Blowfish algorithm.
+It is fully tested in PHP from version 5.3 to 7.2.

 It was originally developed for [ATK14 Framework](http://www.atk14.net/).
 But it can be fit in any other application.